Category Archives: Mystical Theology

 Namaste, Laura

 Words.
-They are important because they hold powerful potential for leveraging the development of consciousness.
-But what caliber of consciousness?
+They are important because they hold powerful potential for shaping the development of consciousness.
+But what calibre of consciousness?
 What does our daily “word diet” consist of?
-What words do we indulge in daily?
-And by engaging in these words and images daily, what sort of consciousness are we cultivating in our own psyche and collectively?
-It is through these words and images that we relate to one another, and come to know ourselves.
-What could possibly be more important to pay attention to?
+What words do we indulge in each day?
+What kind of consciousness are we cultivating collectively by engaging with these words and images daily?
+It is through these words and images that we relate to one another and come to understand ourselves.
+What could be more important to pay attention to?

-Words are never just words.
-They are reality-makers.
-Slowly, bit by bit, our psyche, emotions, and thought-patterns are formed through words from the moment of our birth.
-From the words of our earliest inner dialogue to the words of our grade 3 teacher, we grow according to the landscape of meaning that words have created.
-Whether we read a lot, or choose never to read again, we have been shaped by a culture of words.
+Words are never just words; they are reality-makers.
+Slowly, bit by bit, our psyche, emotions, and thought patterns are formed through words from the moment we are born.
+From the words of our earliest inner dialogue to our grade 3 teacher’s words, we grow according to the landscape of meaning that words have created.
+Whether we read extensively or choose never to read again, we are shaped by a culture of words.
 They are the building blocks for our individual and communal concepts or shibboleths.
-They are reflected back to us in how we relate to each other and to our understanding of life’s general purpose and meaning.
-Because words eventually fashion the potpourri of our experienced realities, they eventually form the cultural landscape in which we live.
-From the perspective of developing spiritual awareness through consciousness, this landscape is vital.
-It will either aid or obstruct the expansion of our individual and collective consciousness.
-We will either be supported in knowing, and living from, our authentic nature in God/Self/Spirit, or we will feel crazy for even thinking that such a reality exists.
+We see them reflected in how we relate to one another and our understanding of life’s purpose and meaning.
+Because words eventually fashion the potpourri of our experienced realities, they also form the cultural landscape in which we live.
+This landscape is vital for the development of spiritual awareness through consciousness.
+It can either aid or obstruct the expansion of our individual and collective consciousness.
+We will either be supported in knowing and living from our authentic nature in God/Self/Spirit, or we will feel crazy even thinking such a reality exists.

-Words of Spirit have the potential to re-align us with our authentic nature.
-Scripture and the Love-poetry of the mystics are examples of this.
-When we read words written by those who are surrendered to their divine nature in God, we receive divine transmission.
-St. John of the Cross describes such words as being “like the sun,” in that “they can do for the heart what light can for a field.”
-French resistance fighter, Jacques Lusseyran was aware of the power of words as a blind concentration camp survivor in WW2.
-His writings challenge us to ward off “the pollution of the I” that comes to us in a cascade of outward images, rules and regulations, and cultural distortions.
-Lusseyran kept his inner light intact while in the concentration camp through his relationship with a spiritual inmate (“Jeremy”) and through the healing medicine of recited poetry.
-In his (1998) book And There Was Light he writes:
+Words of Spirit hold the potential to realign us with our authentic nature.
+Scripture and the love poetry of the mystics exemplify this.
+We receive divine transmission through their words.
+St. John of the Cross likens such words to being “like the sun,” in that “they can do for the heart what light can for a field.”
+French resistance fighter Jacques Lusseyran recognized the power of words as a blind concentration camp survivor during WW2.
+His writings urge us to ward off “the pollution of the I” that arrives as a cascade of outward images, rules, regulations, and cultural distortions.
+Lusseyran preserved his inner light while in the concentration camp through his connection with a spiritual inmate (“Jeremy”) and the healing medicine of recited poetry.
+In his 1998 book And There Was Light, he writes:

 … I learned that poetry is an act, an incantation, a kiss of peace, a medicine.
 I learned that poetry is one of the rare, very rare things in the world which can prevail over cold and hatred. . . .
 A medicine, neither more nor less.
 An element which, communicated to the human organism, modified the vital circulation, making it slower, or more rapid.
 It was, in short, something whose effects were as concrete as those of a chemical substance, I was convinced of this.

-Words have meaning because they shape our reality and who we understand ourselves to be.
-They give the life around us context.
-We are molded — one word, one concept, one idea at a time — throughout our life.
-Words can either help to birth the authentic “I” in Spirit, or they can help to pollute it, as Lusseyran says.
-Whether we choose to be conscious of the power of the word or not, does not mean that we are free from the reality of the word/concept/reality wheel that shapes the life within and around us.
+Words hold meaning as they shape our reality and influence our understanding of ourselves.
+They provide context to the life around us.
+Throughout our lives, we are moulded — one word, one idea at a time.
+Words can either help birth the authentic “I” in Spirit, or they can help pollute it, as Lusseyran says.
+Whether we choose to be conscious of the power of words or not does not mean we are free from the reality of the word/concept/reality wheel that shapes the life within and around us.

-It is important to know that words are the building blocks that sustain our life together on this beautiful planet.
-What are the internal words/thoughts/images we re-cycle through our awareness?
-And just what consciousness does our daily reading (or listening) feed?
-What meaning and context do they give to our relationships and the space between us?
-Do the words and concepts we use reinforce our personal position and the cultural status quo?
-Or do they push the edges of what we know, and open us to previously unseen doors of possibility?
+We must understand that words are the building blocks sustaining our lives.
+What are the internal words, thoughts, and images we recycle through our awareness?
+And what consciousness does our daily reading or listening nourish?
+What meaning and context do they provide for our relationships and the spaces between us?
+Do our words and concepts reinforce our personal positions and the cultural status quo?
+Or do they challenge the boundaries of what we know and open us to previously unseen doors of possibility?